THE DARK KNIGHT

 We also get a minor blink-and-you-miss-him return of Cillian Murphy as The Scarecrow again at the very start of the film.
 Although we do get to see Murphy in traditional Scarecrow burlap-sack mask, neither of Murphys appearances here or in Batman Begins give The Scarecrow any substantial or worthy treatment.

 Christopher Nolan followed this up with a third Batman film The Dark Knight Rises (2012), although did return to to produce Batman V Superman: Dawn of Justice (2016).
-Nolan also directed the psycho-thriller Insomnia (2002), the likes of The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage and the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
+Nolan also directed the psycho-thriller Insomnia (2002), The Prestige (2006) about rival Victorian stage magicians, the mind-bending Inception (2010) about dream espionage, the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
 He has also produced Man of Steel (2013), Transcendence (2014), Batman V Superman: Dawn of Justice (2016) and Justice League (2017).